satra/NiPyPe-Paper/nipype_paper.rst

 Nodes, MapNodes, and Workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NiPyPE provides a framework for connecting Interfaces to create a data
+NiPyPe provides a framework for connecting Interfaces to create a data
 analysis Workflow.
 In order for Interfaces to be used in a Workflow they
 need to be encapsulated in either Node or MapNode objects.
 These objects
 provide Interfaces with additional properties (e.g., hash checking of